Note

 If the upgrade policy on your scale set is manual, update your VM instances with Update-AzVmssInstance.
 This cmdlet applies the updated scale set configuration to the VM instances and installs your application.

 Cloud-init is a widely used approach to customize a Linux VM as it boots for the first time.
 You can use cloud-init to install packages and write files, or to configure users and security.
-As cloud-init runs during the initial boot process, there are no additional steps or required agents to apply your configuration.
+As cloud-init runs during the initial boot process, there are no extra steps or required agents to apply your configuration.

 Cloud-init also works across distributions.
 For example, you don't use apt-get install or yum install to install a package.
 Instead you can define a list of packages to install.
 Cloud-init automatically uses the native package management tool for the distro you select.